Microneedling under the eyes – is it safe?

 People with very sensitive skin, rosacea, active eczema, or other inflammatory skin conditions around the eyes should avoid microneedling in this area.

-Also, individuals who easily bruise or have thin skin should be extra cautious.
+Even people who bruise easily or have thin skin should be extra cautious.

-How often can one do microneedling under the eyes?
+How often can you do microneedling under the eyes?

-Since the skin is sensitive, longer intervals between treatments are recommended.
-Often, less frequent treatments are sufficient compared to the rest of the face, and the skin should always be completely healed before the next session.
-For guidance on intervals, you can read how often one should do microneedling.
+Because the skin is sensitive, longer intervals between treatments are recommended.
+Often, less frequent treatments are sufficient compared to the rest of the face, and the skin should always be fully healed before the next session.
+For guidance on intervals, you can read how often you should do microneedling.

 What should you consider after the treatment?